ABlam87/README-generator/starter/READMESample.md

 ## Description

-This is a quick sample to make sure it works
+This is another test to make sure the project works

 ## Table of Contents

-tbc
+- Description
+- Installation
+- Usage
+- License
+- Contributors
+- Test Instructions
+- Contact

+## Installation

+N/A

+## Usage

+Type type type then it appears

+## License

+## Contributors

+It's all me baby

+## Test Instructions

+## Contact

+For any further questions, please email: